-Year Ended December 31,
+Y ear Ended D ecemb oer 31,

-2013 2012 Change % Change
+2 2013 2012 Change % Change

-(in thousands of U.S. dollar rs)
+(in thousands of U.S. dollars)

-Realized and Unrealized Loss on Derivative Financial Instruments \$ - \$ 196 \$ (196) (100)%
+Realized and Unrealized Loss on Derivative Financial Instruments \$ \$ 196 \$ (196) (100)%

 The \$0.2 million loss on derivative financial instruments during the year ended December 31, 2012, was primarily related to realized and unrealized losses on three interest rate swap contracts of \$285.6 million notional amount due to declining long-term interest rates.
 These three interest rate swap agreements matured in March, July and June 2012.
 No new financial instruments have been entered into by the Partnership since then.